Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Introduction

+Fractional electric fluxes, which are bound into integer values for $w>w_c$, proliferate in the $w<w_c$ phase and destroy power-law columnar order.
+Equivalently, in field-theoretical language~\cite{DiFrancesco_Mathieu_Senechal_book_1997}, the transition at $w_c$ corresponds to a spontaneous jump in the ``compactification radius'' of the free scalar field $h$.
+Thus, the destruction of power-law columnar spin order below $w_c$ is driven by an unusual {\em flux fractionalization} mechanism, topological in character but quite distinct from the usual well-understood Kosterlitz-Thouless mechanism~\cite{Kosterlitz_Thouless_1973,Jose_Kadanoff_Kirkpatrick_Nelson_1977} involving the proliferation of topological defects.

-The fully-packed O(1) loop model (with each site touched by exactly one loop, and a unit fugacity for all loops) on square and honeycomb lattices is critical, with a power-law distribution of loop sizes, and power-law correlations between loop segments~\cite{Baxter_book_1989,Youngblood_Axe_1981,Blote_Nienhuis_1994,Liu_Deng_Garoni_2011}.
+It is instructive to place this dimer-loop model and its flux-fractionalization transition in the context of the extensive statistical mechanics literature of dimer and loop models.
+To this end, we note that the fully-packed O(1) loop model (with each site touched by exactly one loop, and a unit fugacity for all loops) on square and honeycomb lattices is critical, with a power-law distribution of loop sizes, and power-law correlations between loop segments~\cite{Baxter_book_1989,Youngblood_Axe_1981,Blote_Nienhuis_1994,Liu_Deng_Garoni_2011}.
 The fully-packed dimer model on these lattices is also critical, with power-law correlations between the dimers~\cite{Kastelyn_1961,Fisher_1961,Fisher_Stephenson_1963}.
-These critical behaviors are both understood in terms of a long-wavelength Gaussian effective action for a scalar height field that represents the coarse-grained electrostatic potential of fluctuating dipoles~\cite{Baxter_book_1989,Youngblood_Axe_McCoy_1980,Youngblood_Axe_1981,Henley_2010}.
+These critical behaviors are both understood in terms of a long-wavelength Gaussian effective action for a scalar height field that represents the coarse-grained electrostatic potential of fluctuating dipoles~\cite{Baxter_book_1989,Youngblood_Axe_McCoy_1980,Youngblood_Axe_1981,Henley_2010,Wilkins_Powell_2023}.
 These dimer and loop models are also exactly solvable~\cite{Kastelyn_1961,Fisher_1961,Fisher_Stephenson_1963}: On the square lattice, the loop model maps to the integrable six-vertex model~\cite{Baxter_book_1989}, while the partition function of the honeycomb lattice loop model is equal to that of the fully-packed dimer model since empty edges in any fully-packed dimer configuration form loops.
 Fully-packed dimers on the square (honeycomb) lattice are equivalent to a system of free fermions with $\pi$ ($0$) flux on each elementary plaquette~\cite{Samuel_1980_1,Samuel_1980_2}.